kvngdre/wallie/README.md

 npm run seed
 ```

-> 💡 You can create your own users by calling the `createUser` [endpoint](https://elements.getpostman.com/redirect?entityId=24564656-c350a319-b0a6-445c-b251-312dbda89ba0&entityType=collection).

-You can go ahead and start the server by running:
+You can go ahead and start the server:

 ```sh
 npm run dev
 ```

+Great!🚀 You should be ready to start making API calls.
+Verify the health of the API by hitting this [endpoint](http://localhost:4000/status).
+<br></br>

+> 💡 &nbsp; If you do not want to go through all those steps, you can skip that by using Docker.
+Please note you must have Docker installed and set up on your machine.
+>
+> To spin up the docker containers, run in the root directory:
+>
+>```sh
+> docker-compose up
+>```
+>
+> If successful, the API, MySQL database and database migrations should all have been created and taken care of, with the server running on port `4000`.

 ### Database structure

-Each `user` has one `account` and every `transaction` belongs to an `account`.

-See the ER diagram below:
+Every `transaction` belongs to an `account` and every `account` belongs to a `user`.
+See the ER diagram below for relationship mapping:

 <p align="center" style="margin: 0"><img src="./src/images/schema pic.png" /><p align="center"><i>Entity Relationship Diagram</i></p></p>